hakwerk/gha-git-repo-tags/README.md

 - `limit`: Number of tags to return (required, default: `10`)
 - `releases-only`: Consider only tags that have an associated release
 - `prefix`: Consider only tags starting with this string prefix
-- `regex`: Consider only tags that matches specified RegEx pattern
+- `regex`: Consider only tags that matches specified regular expression pattern
 - `reverse`: Reverse the order of the tags returned (oldest first)
 - `token`: Personal access token (auto-populated).
 It is used only because anonymous requests are rate-limited.
 It can be overridden to an empty value